- Pemphigus foliaceus in cats: causes, diagnosis and treatment

 Nutrition management

-A balanced diet is important to support the affected cat's overall health and immune system.
-Omega-3 fatty acids may have anti-inflammatory properties and promote skin health.
+A balanced diet is important to support the overall health and immune system of the affected cat.
+Omega-3 fatty acids can have anti-inflammatory properties and promote skin health.

 Monitoring and regular examinations

-Regular veterinary checks are crucial to monitor the success of treatment and identify possible side effects at an early stage.
-Blood tests and clinical evaluations help adjust therapy and ensure the cat's well-being.
+Regular veterinary check-ups are crucial to monitor treatment success and detect potential side effects early.
+Blood tests and clinical assessments help adjust the therapy and ensure the cat's well-being.

 Overview diagram